 Cool Summer Drinks

 Take a break from the heat with a tall, cool fruit or ice cream drink.
-Our recipes include fresh-fruit ice cream sodas, honeyed lemonade tea punch, DIY soda syrups, watermelon lemonade and strawberry smoothies.
+Our recipes—some with alcohol and some without—include frozen slushies you can make in a bag, fresh-fruit ice cream sodas, DIY soda syrups, watermelon lemonade and strawberry smoothies.

 Piña Piña Colada